-It has provided a platform for the international passive acoustics community to grow stronger and advocate for inclusion of acoustic measurements in national, regional, and global ocean observing systems and evoked a next generation of leaders..
+It has provided a platform for the international passive marine acoustics community to grow stronger and advocate for inclusion of acoustic measurements in national, regional, and global ocean observing systems and encouraged a next generation of leaders.

-It successfully developed and won acceptance for acoustics as an Essential Ocean Variable in the Global Ocean Observing System.
+It successfully developed and won acceptance for Ocean Sound as an Essential Ocean Variable in the Global Ocean Observing System.